vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

+# Version 0.52 - 3/28/2021
+## Interface changes:
+* Expanded the country modifier icon space in the politics tab.
+Country modifier icons are less likely to overlap now.

+## Bug Fixes:
+* Fixed 1836 starting OOB for China so it doesn't start with understrength divisions.
+* Coverted a few engineer brigades that were meant to be artillery to artillery brigades in the German WW1 OOB.
+* Nenetsia state now flips to the Russian Republic in the October Revolution event of the WW1 scenario.
+* Colonial Policy event will no longer fire multiple instances for the same nation in multiplayer games.
+* Can no longer use demand for ally cb for the World Bank or Ghostland.
+* Made Jan Mayen impassable terrain.
+Units should not be able to reach Jan Mayen even with military access.
+* Gwailor starts in the sphere of United Kingdom.
+* Cleaned up target country migration factors for the Great Trek and Turkish Population exchange events.
+* Fixed a typo in the Paraguayan victory event in the War of the Triple Alliance.
+Winning the war now annexes the state of Uruguay.
+* Fixed name of Gizab in Western Afghanistan.

+## General gameplay changes:
+* Enabled ability to grant independence to individual vassals again.
+When the "Manage Vassals" decision is enacted, it will trigger an event which then triggers another event in each vassal nation.
+Each of those vassals then triggers a separate event to the overlord, and each of those events gives the overlord the choice to free the vassal that sent the event.
+* Colonial migration nerfed by 40%.
+* Primary and accepted culture POPs only promote to bureaucrats or soldiers in colonial states.
+* Increased nerfs to tax efficiency, pop militancy, and added an event that triggers in the background that kills 1% of non-accepted POPs in colonial states every year for Settlement colonial policy.
+* Re-added the ability for non-core provinces that are bordering a core to get the coring event.
+* Increased MTTH for the coring event to 240 months and added a 60% reduction in time if the province has a plurality of accepted culture POPs.
+MTTH is increased by 200% if the province has 2 militancy, 400% for 5 militancy, and 1000% for 9 militancy.
+* Provinces below 1.5k POP will increase their pop by 1% every year until they hit 1.5k POP.
+In the base game, provinces with population below a certain threshold don't have enough POP growth from regular modifiers to equal 1 or greater.
+* Rebalanced naval stats so that early game ships give slightly more mil score.
+The balance of capital ships > light ships > torpedo boats/submarines > capital ships still remains the same.
+* Removed post 1900 population growth nerfs.
+* Rebalanced national values.
+Each national value gives a 5% bonus to research to either one or two tech trees and a 5% nerf to one or two tech trees.
+Organisation bonus removed from Order and +0.01 non-accepted militancy added to Liberty.
+* Removed several vanilla decisions whose only effect was to give small amounts of prestige.
+* Nerfed Education national idea from 20% to 15% education efficiency.
+* Changed Army Supply national idea to Military Supplies national idea.
+The old -50% additive army supply modifier was made into a -15% reduction to all military supply requirements.
+The way old modifier worked, if army supply cost was 250% from tech, it would reduce army supply costs to 200%.
+Now it would reduce 250% to 212.5% and also applies to naval supply as well.

+## Map Changes:
+* Re-split Alejento state into Alejento and Macaronesia states.
+* Re-added Extremadura state in Spain.
+* Moved Canary Islands province to Macaronesia state.
+* Moved Albacete province from Valencia state to Castilla la Nueva state.

+## Country balance changes:
+###### British Raj:
+* If the Raj or East India Company are not a puppet of the UK and not a Great Power, they will be dismantled and their land will be given away to the countries that have cores on it.
+If Raj or the EIC becomes a GP at any point, they will not be dismantled if they lose GP status.
+* Added -30% supply consumption and -3% tax efficiency to the Crown Rule modifier, the former of which makes Raj armies cheaper to supply but also lowers their military score by 30%.
+This should make the Raj less likely to become a GP once it civilizes.

+###### United Kingdom:
+* Added +0.01% global pop growth to the Pax Britannica modifier.
+* Introduced a 2 year grace period to the UK before it loses the Pax Britannica modifier if it isn't rank #1 anymore.
+During this time if the UK becomes #1 again, the timer is reset and doesn't start counting down until it loses the #1 spot again.
+* The event that breaks up the Raj/East India Company makes the UK lose 100 prestige.
+* Annex Raj decision removes crown rule modifier and gives 50 infamy instead of 40.

+###### Portugal:
+* Added decision chain to puppet and eventually annex Brazil.
+Brazilian POPs will begin migrating to Portugal and Portuguese POPs will migrate only to Brazil as long as Brazil is a puppet of Portugal.
+Brazilian will be added as an accepted culture upon annexation.
+* Added free restore order cb that allows Portugal to transfer Brazilian cores from other countries back to Brazil if Brazil is a puppet.
+* Increased starting colonial soldier POPs and added a few more starting brigades in the colonies.

+###### Spain:
+* Starts the 1836 scenario in a civil war with an independent Carlist Spain.
+Either side can automatically win the war via decision if they have a bigger army than the other side and they control the provinces of Madrid, Bilbao, Zaragoza, Barcelona, and Valencia.
+* Added decisions for Carlist Spain to recreate the old Viceroyalties of New Spain, New Granada, Peru, and Rio de la Plata.
+POPs from the Viceroyalties will begin to migrate to Spain and vice versa.
+* Removed Embrace Filippino decision.

+###### Iberia:
+* Any country in Iberia can enact the "Abandon Iberian Union" decision, which disables the Unite Iberia decision for all countries including the one enacting it.
+AI will not enact this decision.

+###### Brazil:
+* Changed starting national value to Liberty.

+###### Russia:
+* Tsar of All Slavs cb no longer gives parts of Thrace or West Macedonia to Bulgaria.

+###### Israel:
+* Added "The Right of Return" event that makes Ashkenazi and Sephardic POPs only migrate to Israel if Israel exists.

+###### Italy:
+* Reverted the Redshirt rebels to vanilla properties and effects.
+They can no longer spawn in Sardinia-Piedmont and countries can't let themselves be occupied by redshirts to trigger the Italian Unification for themselves.

+###### Sub-Saharan Africa:
+* Increased 1836 starting population by 50%.

 # Version 0.51 - 3/11/2021
 ## Bug Fixes:
 * Fixed broken missing build time localization in the build army screen.